Why the CPP now has a $500 billion surplus

 In 2010, according to the Chief Actuary’s 25th Actuarial Report, the CPP fund stood at approximately $134 billion.
 At that time, the plan was considered fully funded under the actuarial framework, meaning that if the fund earned an average investment return of about 6% per year (the blue box below), it would be sufficient—together with future contributions—to sustain CPP benefits for the next 75 years.

-The actuarial projections in that report suggested that, for long-term stability, the fund would reach about $366 billion by December 31, 2025, as shown in the red box.
+Averaging the returns from 2012 to 2024 and including the 10.8% return for 2025 yields a 10.2% return for the last 14 years.
+The 2010 report suggested that, for long-term stability, the fund would need $366 billion by December 31, 2025, as shown in the red box.

 However, the actual outcome has been dramatically different.
 According to the CPP Investments website, the fund reached $781 billion on December 31, 2025—more than double the level projected in the earlier actuarial scenario.
+The fund is now two funds - the comparable Base CPP fund ($732 billion today) and the Additional CPP Fund created in 2019, and accumulating its own surplus.
+The comparable base fund is now exactly double the amount our Chief specified is needed to fund all CPP pensions for 75 years.

 What has differed substantially from earlier projections is the investment performance of CPP Investments.